Dec 14, 2014

 That’s understandable –it was never the core focus of your digital marketing strategy before.
 So, what do you do?
 You panic.
 And then begin spewing out blog post after blog post.
 You tell your team that you’re creating content to provide value to your customers.
 But if you’re being honest?
 You’re doing it because you’re scared that your Google ranking will fall and your social reach will shatter.

 Get focused, take a step back and consider why content creation has become so important over the past few years.
 It’s because Google and social media networks are moving increasingly closer to putting the needs of their customers first.
 You should be doing the same.

 Brainstorm some ideas for the kind of value you can bring to customers with your content.
 It’s important at this stage not to rush into any assumptions of what your ideal customer might like to read.
 Instead consult your personas to gain a deep insight into your customer’s emotional desires, delve deep into your Google Analytics account to analyse their online behavior.
 And try a quick survey to assess the topics they’d like to read.

 Decide on what your content value proposition is – is it to educate, to inform or to entertain, for example?
 Then create a cleverly crafted content plan complete with a content calendar.
 Your content calendar should document the titles of the posts you’ll create, where you’ll post them and at what times (this can be altered at a later date as you analyse your results and learn what’s working).

-Our Postgraduate Diploma in Digital Marketing will teach you the digital fixes you need for a successful strategy.
+Our Expert Level Certificate in Digital Marketing will teach you the digital fixes you need for a successful strategy.
 The fully-accredited and globally recognized certificate is taught by industry experts and will help you get to grips with the theoretical and practical knowledge needed to plan, execute and measure your digital marketing plan.
 Get in touch to find out more.